Inference in clustered IV models with many and weak instruments: Introduction

 \section{Introduction}

 The wide spread use of clustered standard errors in instrumental variable (IV) models shows that studies that use IVs to identify a coefficient on an endogenous regressor often use data that are clustered, as opposed to independent data.
 In this paper I show that clustered data makes it more likely that the instruments are weak, in the sense that they contain little information about the endogenous regressor, or that they are many, in the sense that their number is large compared to the sample size.
-This is because the dependence between observations within the same cluster decreases the information in the sample, or put differently reduces the effective sample size, compared to independent observations.
-Consequently, weak and many instrument problems, such as unreliability of tests based on two stage least squares (2SLS), are also more likely in case that the data are clustered and makes the need for tests that are reliable also in the presence of many and weak instruments more pressing.
+This is because the dependence between observations within the same cluster decreases the information in the sample, or put differently reduces the effective sample size.
+Consequently, weak and many instrument problems, such as unreliability of tests based on two stage least squares (2SLS), are also more likely when the data are clustered and makes the need for tests that are reliable in the presence of many and weak instruments more pressing.

-Recently several of such tests that are robust against many and weak instruments have been proposed \citep{crudu2021inference,mikusheva2021inference,matsushita2020jackknife,boot2023identification,dovi2022ridge,lim2024conditional,lim2024valid}, but none of these can be applied to clustered data as they all require independent data.
-As a consequence many IV models cannot be analysed reliably.
-In this paper I therefore extend two types of tests that are robust against many and weak instruments to clustered data.

-In particular, I adapt the jackknife type tests by \citet{crudu2021inference}, \citet{mikusheva2021inference} and \citet{matsushita2020jackknife} and the many instrument Anderson-Rubin \citep[AR]{anderson1949estimation} test by \citet{boot2023identification}.
-These are all tests for parameters on endogenous regressors in a linear IV model and allow for (i) many instruments in the sense that the number of instruments is a non-negligible fraction of the sample size \citep{bekker1994alternative}, (ii) weak or irrelevant instruments as measured by a small or zero correlation between the endogenous regressor and the instruments, and (iii) heteroskedastic data.
+Recently several tests that are robust against many and weak instruments have been proposed \citep{crudu2021inference,mikusheva2021inference,matsushita2020jackknife,dovi2022ridge,lim2024conditional,lim2024valid}.
+These are tests for parameters on endogenous regressors in a linear IV model and allow for (i) many instruments in the sense that the number of instruments is a non-negligible fraction of the sample size \citep{bekker1994alternative}, (ii) weak or irrelevant instruments as measured by a small or zero correlation between the endogenous regressor and the instruments, and (iii) heteroskedastic data.
+Although the tests can handle heteroskedastic data, they are not applicable to clustered data, as they require independent observations.
+An exception is the many and weak instrument robust test based on invariance by \citet{boot2023identification}.
+However, this test, which build upon an earlier version of this paper, uses an invariance assumption on the data which limits its applicability.